 Can drinking breastmilk containing alcohol harm your baby?

 When you drink, the concentration of alcohol in your blood and breastmilk is the same.
-Therefore, exposure to alcohol through breastmilk can have serious implications for a baby, including affecting how their brain and spinal cord develops.
+Therefore, exposure to alcohol through breastmilk can have serious implications for a baby, including affecting how their brain develops.

 If I do choose to drink while I’m breastfeeding, how can I make sure I do so as safely as possible?